rradczewski/ymmv/_drafts/Awesome_technical_interviews_part_2.md

 The retrospective is about seeing them reflect on the previous hour.
 I will share positive observations I made (e.g. *I liked how you extracted a function for choosing between singular and plural*) and will ask questions to see how the candidate reflects on their work:

-- How did you like the path we went down for the solution?
+- How do you like our solution to the problem?
 - Did you learn anything new in the last hour?
 - What would you change from here?

-With the retrospetive closed off, I thank the candidate for their time and explain how we go from here.
+With the retrospective closed off, I thank the candidate for their time and explain how we go from here.
 I usually ask if they have a deadline until which they would like to hear back from us and that they could reach out to me anytime in case they have questions about the company.

 The meeting doesn't end here for me though: The next half hour is spent on me refining my notes and actively looking for biases I could have overlooked that might influence my impression.
 After that, I meet with the line manager and relay my impression to them (not the notes though).

 ## That's it!

-So this is how I have been conducting technical interviews at my clients.
-If you like to read more, make sure to checkout the [*Further Readings*]({% link _drafts/Awesome_technical_interviews_part_0.md %}#-further-readings) I added in the introduction post.
+So this is how I have been conducting technical interviews at my clients'.
+If you like to read more, make sure to check out the [*Further Readings*]({% link _drafts/Awesome_technical_interviews_part_0.md %}#-further-readings) I added in the introduction post.

 If you want me to bring this process to your company, send me a mail at [hello@craftswerk.io](mailto:hello@craftswerk.io) so we can talk about the specifics over a coffee.